chimaobi-okite/chimaobi-okite.github.io/_pages/about.md

 **Robust Personalization:** In optimizing for personalization, how do we ensure robustness - such that aligning user preferences does not affect factuilty of models nor raise saftey concerns.
 I formalize the notion of robustness in the context of personalization and highlight critical issues with current evaluation approaches that solely focus on alignment [[1]](https://openreview.net/forum?id=Vrs1ycezsN#discussion).
 By rethinking how we evaluate and design personalized AI systems, I seek to build methods that preserve truthfulness and prevent harmful failure modes, while still adapting meaningfully to diverse user goals.

-TL;DR: I study robust life-long personalization of AI agents – seeking ways to better adapt LLMs to user features (implicit, explicit, latent) in a dynamic fashion without compromising saftey and factuality.
+TL;DR: I study robust life-long personalization of AI agents – seeking ways to better adapt LLMs to user features (implicit, explicit, latent) in a dynamic fashion without compromising safety and factuality.

 ## Recent News